Ketosis Questions & Answers

 - How does cheating affect ketosis?

-- How can I get back into ketosis after a cheat day?
+- How to get back into ketosis quickly after cheating.

 - Can I eat low carb and low fat?